 (A) Except as provided in paragraph (D) of this rule, no person shall establish or modify a solid waste facility or infectious waste treatment facility without obtaining a permit to install issued by the director.

-[Comment: According to Chapter 3734. of the Revised Code and the rules promulgated thereunder, solid waste facilities requiring a permit include sanitary landfill facilities (including scrap tire monofills), transfer facilities, class I compost facilities, solid waste incinerators or solid waste recovery facilities, class I scrap tire storage facilities, and class I scrap tire recovery facilities.]
+[Comment: According to Chapter 3734. of the Revised Code and the rules promulgated thereunder, solid waste facilities requiring a permit include sanitary landfill facilities (including scrap tire monofills), transfer facilities, solid waste incinerators or solid waste recovery facilities, class I scrap tire storage facilities, and class I scrap tire recovery facilities.]

 (C) For the purposes of this rule, "modify" or "modification" means: